 The final score of the course is composed of:

 Project peer review (10%)

 It is possible to resit assignments and the project.
 However, the resit of assignments gets a maximum grade of 7.
 To pass the course both the combined grade and the assignments grade should be over 5.5.
 No resit option is available for presentations.
 Submitting a project proposal is compulsory (no submission implies deduction of 20% of the project grade).

 The teacher will inform the students how the inspection of and follow-up discussion of the exams will take place.

-- Extra reading material composed of recent papers will become available through Blackboard.
+- Extra reading material composed of recent papers will become available through Brightspace.